Women-in-AI/code-of-conduct/code-of-conduct.md

 ### Attribution & Acknowledgements

 We’d like to thank TODO Group for creating the [Open Code of Conduct template](https://github.com/todogroup/opencodeofconduct) from which this Code of Conduct was created and adapted.
-We’d also like to thank the Apache Foundation for the [Apache Code of Conduct](http://www.apache.org/foundation/policies/conduct) covering many of the technologies in and around TAP.